VyZX: Formal Verification of a Graphical Quantum Language: Conclusion

+Thanks to David Spitz for exploring transformations from adjacency lists to \vyzx diagrams and Laura Zielinski and Evan Cook for their work on constructing scalars from ZX diagrams.

-This material is based upon work supported by the Air Force Office of Scientific Research under awards number FA95502110051 and FA95502310361, and EPiQC, an NSF Expedition in Computing, under Grant No. CCF-1730449. \end{acks}
+This material is based upon work supported by the Air Force Office of Scientific Research under award numbers FA95502310361 and FA95502310406, and EPiQC, an NSF Expedition in Computing, under Grant No. CCF-1730449. \end{acks}